holepunchto/hypercore-scale-tests/README.md

 This module is easiest to deploy as a docker image.

 There are two release streams:
-- The default one tagged as `latest`, built when a new release of this package is made
+- The default one tagged with the package version (and `latest`), built when a new release of this package is made
 - A nightly build tagged `build-with-latest-deps`, containing the latest dependencies of all packages, within the specified major versions

 The nightly built is triggered with a schedule in `./.github/workflows/ci.yml`.